 The camera may be in the card reader, mounted at the top of the ATM, or to the side of the device hidden in brochure cases or other inconspicuous places.
 Some criminals may even install a fake PIN pad over the actual keyboard to capture the PIN directly, bypassing the need for a camera.

-Some of the more common places where credit card skimming might occur would include:
+Some of the more common places where credit card skimming might occur include:

 - ATMs: Popular for the same reasons as illicit use at a gas station, thieves can leave a skimmer on a card reader collect your information.

-- Restaurants/Bars: Similar to incidents in retail stores, this can occur by using a small, mobile card reader.
-Most never think twice about leaving cards unprotected in the hands of an employee at the restaurant or bar, but be beware of the possibilities.
+- Restaurants/Bars: Similar to incidents in retail stores, these thefts can occur by using a small, mobile card reader.
+Most customers never think twice about leaving cards unprotected in the hands of an employee at the restaurant or bar, but be beware of the possibilities.